openpgpjs/openpgpjs/README.md

 A jsdoc build of our code comments is available at [doc/index.html](doc/index.html).
 Public calls should generally be made through the OpenPGP object [doc/openpgp.html](doc/openpgp.html).

 # How do I get involved?
 You want to help, great!
-Go ahead and fork our repo, make your changes and make a pull request.
-Please be sure that you run `make minify` from the root directory to concatenate and minify the library into the `resources/` directory.
+Go ahead and fork our repo, make your changes and make a pull request. **For any significant changes, use the "devel" branch.
+This will eventually be merged into the current master.** Please be sure that you run `make minify` from the root directory to concatenate and minify the library into the `resources/` directory.

 It is extra awesome if you write tests for the code you change.
 Our test coverage is relatively weak, so if you can add cases that is great.